Category: Former

 Chloe Hamer

-Chloe Hamer is a PhD student in the Department of English and Comparative Literature at UNC Chapel Hill.
+Chloe Hamer was a PhD student in the Department of English and Comparative Literature at UNC Chapel Hill.
 Her research centers around questions of collective memory, class, and political resistance in postcolonial Caribbean literatures, with a specific focus on the relationship between anti-global capitalist activism and literary form.
-Chloe’s dissertation aims to explore depictions of labor in contemporary Haitian and Haitian diasporic novels, examining the ways in which these novels make use of … Read more
+Chloe’s dissertation (which won the departmental dissertation award for 2024) explored depictions of labor in contemporary Haitian and Haitian diasporic novels, e … Read more

 Dailihana Alfonseca

-Afro-Caribbean-American writer Dailihana Alfonseca is currently working on her master’s in Health Humanities in the Department of English and Comparative Literature at UNC-Chapel Hill.
+Afro-Caribbean-American writer Dailihana Alfonseca completed her master’s in Health Humanities in the Department of English and Comparative Literature at UNC-Chapel Hill in 2024.
 Her concentration in Literature, Medicine, and Culture continues to amplify marginalized perspectives through her writing and research on the Im/Migrant experiences within America.
-Focusing on the colonial impacts of the past, she writes prose fiction, poetry, and essays that help teach about immigrant experience … Read more
+Focusing on the colonial impacts of the past, she writes prose fiction, poetry, and essays that help teach about immigrant experiences with … Read more

 James Cobb